-This IDP is highly influenced by the socio-economic challenges that are being experienced by the communities.
-We do so as in our endeavour to materialise the mandate to tackle youth unemployment, the need for decent human settlements, provision of water, electricity, sanitation, housing and roads across all clusters of the municipality.
+This draft IDP is presented in mind with the socio-economic challenges that are being experienced by the communities.
+We do so as in our endeavour to materialise the mandate to tackle youth unemployment, the need for decent human settlements, provision of water, electricity, housing and roads.
+The community gave us a clear mandate to deliver sustainable services in a constitutionally compliant manner.